10 Best Packet Sniffer Tools Shortlist

 Key Features:

-- Customizable dashboards: Tailor visuals and data presentation to a user's specific needs.
+- Customizable dashboards: Tailor visuals and data presentation to a user's needs.

 - Advanced filtering: Sift through captured data using sophisticated filtering options, ensuring relevant data is at the forefront.